osygroup/Network-attached-Storage-Demo/README.md

 A user with username '*admin*' and password '*admin*' is automatically added to the table.

-Blocker: There is a missing semicolon in the *tooling-db.sql* file on line 44, after the closed bracket.
-Edit the file and add the semicolon.

 Head over to a web browser and type in the IP address of the web server to view the tooling website: